 From Shaxi you travel on to Xizhou.
 The village of Xizhou is situated about 15 km north of Dali, close to the bank of Erhai Lake.
 The village of Xizhou is known for its well maintained Bai architecture.
 To whoever is looking for repose and nature on his Yunnan visit, we recommend choosing accommodation in Xizhou.
 There are many beautiful boutique hotels which could serve as accommodation in Xizhou.

 In the area around Xizhou the main activity is agriculture, and the flat landscape around Erhai Lake is wonderfully suitable for extensive bicycle trips.
 The village of Xizhou is also very suitable as the basis of day trips to Weishan, Dali, or to the Monday market at Shaping.

 JOURNEY ON THE “OLD BURMA ROAD”

-After visiting the old town of Dali you turn onto the Burma Road, more than 1,200 km long, which during the Second World War was constructed by more than 300,000 soldiers and mercenaries in tough conditionas by hand in order to secure supplies by the Allies from Burma to China.
+After visiting the old town of Dali you hit the road again an travel on the Burma Road, more than 1,200 km long, which during the Second World War was constructed by more than 300,000 soldiers and mercenaries in tough conditions by hand in order to secure supplies by the Allies from Burma to China.